Types

 Linear Algebra

 Linear algebra functionality is achieved by observing that any matrix of quantities that supports multiplication is a special kind of quantity matrix that functions as a linear mapping.
 Such matrices have a special structure for units.
 These special unit structures are unit mappings that contain an input vector of units, and an output vector of units.
-Accellerated linear algebra operations are achived by keeping numerical matrices and unit mappings separate in a LinmapQuant and performing the linear algebra and unit inference separately (not unlike how a Quantity operates).
+Accelerated linear algebra operations are achieved by keeping numerical matrices and unit mappings separate in a LinmapQuant and performing the linear algebra and unit inference separately (not unlike how a Quantity operates).

 Unit Maps